-First up here’s the deal:
+First up, here’s the deal:

-Research shows that higher levels of testosterone (in both male and females) lead to increased feelings of confidence.
+Research shows that higher levels of testosterone (in both males and females) lead to increased feelings of confidence.
 Meanwhile, lower levels of cortisol lead to decreased anxiety and an improved ability to deal with stress.

 Testosterone and cortisol can change rapidly depending upon the social, physical, and environment that surrounds you.